reactwaylabs/saga/README.md

 export const CounterReduceStore = new CounterReduceStoreClass();
 ```

+Full working example can be found in [`examples/reduce-store-example`](./examples/reduce-store-example).

 ### MapStore

 [`MapStore`](#map-store) is a key-value store with a state of [Immutable.Map](https://facebook.github.io/immutable-js/docs/#/Map) that keeps key-value pairs of the same value type.